SpoturDeal/MMM-Domoticz/README.md

 Added Alarm system texts update the config if needed Re-Added Sensors made by BlackCatDeployment Restructured layout scripts.

+## 21st May 2019
+Added support for SmartMeter p1 through USB
+Added SmartMeter offset requested by 1kOhm
+Changed excluded device to make it possible to only show selected Device requested by RienduPre Changed power usage metering if using a smartmeter requested by RienduPre

 The MIT License (MIT)
 =====================